wp-plugins/facebook-simple-like/readme.txt

 == Description ==

 Want to boost your Facebook fan page subscription rate?
 This plugin makes what should be an easy task, but isn't, an easy one.
 It enables you to use a shortcode to place a small like button where ever you like without the clutter: stream, faces, count, and all of the other junk that comes with the "fan page like box" ordinarily.
-Basically, it generates a fan page subscription button that looks *identical* to the one ordinarily only for *sharing* a page (as opposed to actually subscribing).
+Basically, it generates a fan page subscription button that looks *identical* to the one ordinarily only for *sharing* a page (as opposed to actually subscribing to the page).

 = Features =

 * Create a like button that resembles the one that normally *shares* the current page (*as opposed to subscribing to fan page*).
 * Put the like button where ever you  want using the [facebooksimplelike] short code.
-* Easily customize the simple border color.
+* Easily customize the simple iframe background color.

 == Screenshots ==